reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 ```
 Here we have specified an hourly interval with a cron macro: `hourly` instead of the less readable cron expression `0 0 * * * *`.

-Spring provides the following macros
+Spring provides the following macros:

 * `@hourly`,
 * `@yearly`,